-Last updated on : 10 Apr, 2025
+Last updated on : 28 Nov, 2025

-Read time : 8 min
+Read time : 11 min

+Globally, asthma is one of the most common chronic diseases in children.
+In Asia, the estimated prevalence rate can be up to 10-15% in certain regions [4].
 By understanding the signs, treatment options, and preventive measures for childhood asthma, parents and caregivers can help children manage their condition effectively and lead healthy, active lives.
 Let’s dive deeper into what childhood asthma entails.

 Childhood asthma is a chronic lung disease characterised by inflammation and narrowing of the airways.
-This leads to breathing difficulties and a range of respiratory symptoms.
+This leads to intermittent episodes of breathing difficulties and a range of respiratory symptoms.
 Asthma often develops early in life and can be influenced by a combination of genetic and environmental factors.
 Understanding the nature of childhood asthma is the first step in recognising and managing the condition effectively.

 These symptoms can be triggered by various factors, such as viral infections, allergies, exercise, and environmental irritants.
 Recognising these signs and triggers is crucial for prompt diagnosis and effective management of childhood asthma.